-Cyber Security is also an implied necessity of GDPR, the NCSC say “The GDPR requires that personal data must be processed securely using appropriate technical and organisational measures.
+“The GDPR requires that personal data must be processed securely using appropriate technical and organisational measures.
 The Regulation does not mandate a specific set of cyber security measures but rather expects you to take ‘appropriate’ action.
 In other words you need to manage risk.
-What is appropriate for you will depend upon your circumstances as well as the data you are processing and therefore the risks posed, however there is an expectation you have minimal, established security measures in place.
+What is appropriate for your organisation will depend upon your circumstances as well as the type of data that you are processing and therefore the risks posed, however there is an expectation you have minimal, established security measures in place.
 The security measures must be designed into your systems at the outset (referred to as Privacy by Design) and maintained effective throughout the life of your system.” ref: https://www.ncsc.gov.uk/GDPR

 Your data needs to be protected against more than just external hackers and internal security risks.
-Don’t forget that badly configured systems can leak data and that malware can steal or encrypt data – both are significant threats nowadays.
-One of the most common methods seen is the phishing of user credentials, especially of those with administrator rights.
+Don’t forget that badly configured systems can leak data and that malware can steal or encrypt data – both are significant threats.
+One of the most common methods we see is the phishing of user credentials, especially of those with administrator rights.

-Whether a small business or large corporation, we can review your current security infrastructure and make recommendations and changes to improve the protection it provides or, if necessary, we can design you a newer, up to date replacement.
+Whether a small business or large corporation, we can review your current security infrastructure and make recommendations and changes to improve the protection it provides.